Skip to main content

 To (illegible)

 This is from a document held by an heir.
 I don't know how it was used legally, but in the 1830 Census Abednego has no old woman in his household.
-But she also doesn't appear in any of the other heirs' Census reports, so she may have died.
+But she also doesn't appear in any of the other heirs' Census reports.

 Abednego was apparently something of a scoundrel.
 He was sued for debts, and for failing to keep the road clear.
 While being investigated for selling a plot of land three times he hoofed it to Arkansas, so Butler County declared him an outlaw in 1845.